 This is a very popular vegetarian snack that is perfect for eating on the street between the downpours.
 There are a lot of variations and options to choose from when it comes to kachori.
 You can find a kachori to fit your taste no matter what.
 If you are making kachori at home, make sure to serve them with a side of your favorite chutney or sauce.
 Also, kachoris taste the best when served warm.
 Store them all in an insulated casserole, so you can eat or serve them warm and fresh when it is time to eat!

 Pakoras are fun, crispy snacks that you can make as spicy as you want them to be.
 A crunchy outer layer, a soft center and loaded with spices pakoras taste best when served warm!
 Make a batch of pakoras, serve them along with hot tea or coffee to make a rainy-day evening more interesting than it already is.

 - Sweet Corn Masala

 Corn is another great monsoon snack option, one that is very easy to make as well.
 You can have this meal ready to go in a matter of minutes.
 All you really need is corn and some spices, and you will be able to sit back and watch the rains pour down.
-The best part is how you can make this sweet corn masala and store it in an insulated casserole to have it later, it stores well and tastes just as good as freshly prepared!
+The best part is how you can make this sweet corn masala and store it in an insulated hot box to have it later, it stores well and tastes just as good as freshly prepared!

 It’s just not kids who love snacking in between their meals, and when it is raining, it is simply difficult to not indulge in hot and spicy snacks that lift up your spirits.
 When you have snacks like chicken pakora or pav bhaji, you won’t even mind missing a meal later, that’s how delicious and filling these snacks could be!
 Go on, indulge in the country’s top favorite snacks this monsoon, and make the most out of it!